 PHraseD, LLC, provides professional writing and editing services that helps our clients stay away from the common writing mistakes to avoid.
 To generate clients, when we first started, I would browse businesses on Instagram and then go and visit their websites to get an idea of the website copy styles and techniques that were being used.
 Almost every time, I left their page disturbed because they were filled with all the common writing mistakes to avoid.

-Most of the websites evaluated in this informal study had several of the most common writing mistakes to avoid, not some, not a few, several, and one of the first things you learn in marketing and branding is that serious errors in your website copy can negatively affect your SEO ranking, which allows your website to be discovered in searches.
+Most of the websites evaluated in this informal study had several of the most common writing mistakes to avoid, not some, not a few, several, and one of the first things you learn in marketing and branding is that serious writing mistakes in your website copy can negatively affect your SEO ranking, which allows your website to be discovered in searches.
 It also can cost you customers.
 Why?
 Many people will not do business with someone or a business whose website copy has a lot of errors.
 They see those errors as a lack of professionalism and effort.
 Don’t believe me?
 Look at what Forbes had to say about the most common writing mistakes to avoid.

-What are the Most Common Writing Mistakes on Websites and Blogs?
+What are the Most Common Writing Mistakes to Avoid on Websites and Blogs?

 This post may contain affiliate links.
 If you click and buy, I may receive a small commission (at no cost to you).
 Please see my full disclosure policy for details.

 The Top 17 Website Copy Errors You Don’t Know You’re Making (Most Common Writing Mistakes to Avoid) and How to Fix Them

 (as identified in an informal study on Instagram of 50 small and mid-level business websites)